Thick Soergel calculus in type A: Introduction

+The proof that the Manin-Schechtman orientation is idempotent-magical comprises the bulk of this paper, and it is our main technical result.
+As far as the author is aware, this is the first genuine application of Manin-Schechtman's orientation (and not just the rough structure of the graph) to representation theory.
+We use a concrete description of certain oriented paths, and perform very explicit computations to verify the result.
+The Manin-Schechtman orientation is rather convenient for this.
+More combinatorial work would be required to prove the result (in the same fashion) for other orientations, though this is theoretically possible.

+\begin{remark} There is a Manin-Schechtman orientation on the reduced expression graphs of arbitrary elements of $S_n$, not just the longest element.
+This orientation is always BS-consistent, by the argument above, but is rarely idempotent-magical.
+For example, there are elements which have only a single equivalence class of reduced expressions, but whose Bott-Samelson bimodules are not indecomposable. \end{remark}

+A similar situation seems to occur in type $B$: I conjecture that one can place a (natural) orientation on the reduced expression graph of the longest element which is parabolic-compatible, monoidal, BS-consistent, and idempotent-magical.
+This has led the author to conjecture the existence of higher Bruhat orders associated to type $B$ and possibly to other wreath products, and to encourage this study more seriously.
+Some early work in this direction has recently appeared in \cite{SheSuh}.

+However, the theory appears to break down beyond these cases.
+A computational result from \cite{EWGr4sb} shows that the reduced expression graph of the longest element of $H_3$ does not admit a BS-consistent orientation with a unique source and sink.
+An unpublished result of the author (essentially, an extremely long exercise) shows that the reduced expression graph of the longest element of $D_4$ also does not admit a BS-consistent, monoidal orientation!
+The existence of BS-consistent and idempotent-magical orientations should imply something about the geometry of the flag variety, though what this says about the flag variety in types $A$ and $B$ which fails in type $D$ is a complete mystery.
+Much more study is required.

-To produce the idempotent corresponding to a parabolic subset $J$, we utilize Manin-Schechtman theory.
-Manin and Schechtman in \cite{ManSch} provide a beautiful and detailed study of a certain $n$-category associated with the symmetric group, which might be thought of as ``higher Coxeter theory."
-These results can be used to study the set of all reduced expressions for a particular element of the symmetric group, and give it the structure of a semi-oriented graph with a unique sink and a unique source up to equivalence.
-To an oriented path (or reverse-oriented path) in this graph we produce a map between Bott-Samelson bimodules, which does not depend on the oriented path chosen, only the beginning and end vertex.
-The map associated to a path which goes in oriented fashion from source to sink and then in reverse oriented fashion from sink to source will be the idempotent we seek, when we look at the graph for the longest element $w_J$.
-The connection between Manin-Schechtman theory and Soergel bimodules is potentially a can of very delicious worms.
-Nicolas Libedinsky independently studied a very similar question in \cite{Lib}, where he looks at morphisms induced by paths in the expression graph for an arbitrary element $w \in W$, but in the context not of the symmetric group but of \emph{extra large} Coxeter groups ($m_{s,t}>3$ for any indices $s,t$).
-For these Coxeter groups the expression graph is quite simple, and Manin-Schechtman theory does not apply.
+Nicolas Libedinsky independently studied a similar question in \cite{LibNB}, where he looks at morphisms induced by paths in the expression graph for an arbitrary element $w \in W$, but in the context not of the symmetric group but of \emph{extra large} Coxeter groups ($m_{s,t}>3$ for any simple reflections $s,t$).
+For these Coxeter groups the expression graph is quite simple.
 Libedinsky shows that the morphism corresponding to any path which hits every reduced expression is an idempotent, and that these idempotents pick out a single isomorphism class of direct summand.
+However, this summand is typically not indecomposable.